OT Security Best Practices

 How does an integrated OT security platform help with security?

 An integrated platform allows organizations to implement a unified approach to security, enabling them to uniformly deploy solutions across their IT and OT environments.
-This centralized platform ensures seamless communication, consistency, and effective collaboration between teams responsible for different areas of the organization’s infrastructure.
+This centralized OT security solution ensures seamless communication, consistency, and effective collaboration between teams responsible for different areas of the organization’s infrastructure.